simont77/fakegato-history/README.md

 # fakegato-history
 Module to emulate Elgato Eve history in homebridge accessories.
+Still work in progress.
+Use at your own risk, no guarantee is provided.

 Import module into your plugin module export with:

     var FakeGatoHistoryService = require('./fakegato-history')(homebridge);